You will be required to keep your gaze fixed at the blinking fixation green light straight ahead.

 Enhancement surgery may be recommended for some patients who have significant amounts of residual eye power six months or more after the initial procedure.
 However, this depends on whether there is enough cornea tissue thickness to allow safe enhancement.
 For ReLEx SMILE patients, enhancement is possible only through a different technique i.e. Advanced Surface Ablation methods such as TransPRK.
 For LASIK patients who need enhancements, if the residual cornea thickness beneath the flap is too thin, Advanced Surface Ablation methods such as TransPRK can be done on the flap surface.

 When laser vision correction first started, the industry standard was to do one eye at a time.
-However with advances in technology and technique, it is acceptable and safe to go for bilateral laser vision correction as the risk of serious simultaneous bilateral complications is extremely low.
-Today, most patients (over 98%) will opt to do the surgery on both eyes at the same time for convenience in terms of taking medical leave and having to go through the discomfort of the recovery process twice.
+However with modern technology and technique, it is acceptable and safe to go for bilateral laser vision correction.
+Today, most patients will opt to do the surgery on both eyes at the same time for convenience in terms of taking medical leave and having to go through the discomfort of the recovery process twice.
 Furthermore, if patients opt to do one eye at a time, they will experience the discomfort and disruption of having imbalance vision during the interim period between the first and the second eye.